Gensee Crate Coding-agent runtime defense

 How is it different?

-It follows intent all the way down: user request, agent behavior, MCP/tool calls, memory, skills, files, network, and processes.
+It follows coding-agent intent all the way down: terminal commands, MCP/tool calls, memory, skills, files, credentials, network, and processes.

 What risks?

-Prompt injection, memory poisoning, long-horizon attacks, risky tool use, and delayed unsafe actions.
+Prompt injection, memory poisoning, credential exposure, unsafe shell commands, risky tool use, and delayed unsafe actions.

 How does it run?

-A low-latency sidecar beside unmodified agents on endpoints like MacBook, with company policy and on-prem evidence for enterprise deployments.
+A low-latency sidecar beside unmodified coding agents, with centralized policy, monitoring, and on-prem evidence for enterprise deployments.

 01 · Deeper